manateeit/rools/package-tools/npm-package/README.md

 ## Contents

+The package extracts the following files from the repository root:
 - `.clinerules-*` files: Configuration files for different Cline modes
 - `.roo/` directory: System prompt files and other Cline-related configurations